Background pattern

 Introduction

-1. What is Cetirizina Aurovitas and what is it used for
+1. What is Cetirizine Aurovitas and what is it used for

-The active ingredient of Cetirizina Aurovitas is cetirizine dihydrochloride.
+The active substance of Cetirizine Aurovitas is cetirizine dihydrochloride.
+Cetirizine Aurovitas is an antiallergic medicine.

-• relief of nasal and ocular symptoms of seasonal and perennial allergic rhinitis,
+• relief of symptoms of seasonal and perennial allergic rhinitis and

 • relief of urticaria.

-2. What you need to know before starting Cetirizina Aurovitas
+2. What you need to know before you take Cetirizine Aurovitas

-• if you are allergic to cetirizine dihydrochloride or any of the other ingredients of this medication (listed in section 6), to hydroxyzine or to piperazine derivatives (active ingredients of other closely related medications);
+• if you are allergic to cetirizine dihydrochloride or any of the other ingredients of this medicine (listed in section 6), to hydroxyzine or to piperazine derivatives (active substances of other medicines closely related to this one);

-• if you have severe kidney disease that requires dialysis.
+• if you have severe renal impairment requiring dialysis.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Cetirizina Aurovitas.
+Consult your doctor or pharmacist before taking Cetirizine Aurovitas.

-If you are a patient with kidney insufficiency, consult your doctor; if necessary, you will take a lower dose.
+If you have renal insufficiency, consult your doctor; if necessary, a lower dose will be taken.
 Your doctor will determine the new dose.

-If you have difficulty urinating (such as spinal cord problems or prostate or bladder problems), please consult your doctor.
+If you have problems urinating (such as spinal cord problems or prostate or bladder problems), please consult your doctor.

 No clinically significant interactions have been observed between alcohol (with a blood level of 0.5 per thousand (g/l), corresponding to a glass of wine) and the use of cetirizine at the recommended dose.

-If you are scheduled to undergo an allergy test, consult your doctor if you should interrupt taking Cetirizina Aurovitas a few days before the test.
-This medication may affect the results of your allergy tests.
+However, safety data are not available when higher doses of cetirizine and alcohol are taken together.
+Therefore, as with all antihistamines, it is recommended to avoid taking Cetirizine Aurovitas with alcohol.
+If you are going to have an allergy test, consult your doctor if you should stop taking Cetirizine Aurovitas a few days before the test.
+This medicine may affect the results of your allergy tests.

 Children